 This course builds upon the first year course Introduction to International Relations.
-It explores various theoretical approaches to critical issues such as the causes of war, the sources of nuclear proliferation, the challenge of global environmental protection, and the international consequences of the rise of China.
+It explores various theoretical approaches to international relations with a particular focus on the dynamics of international conflict and cooperation (related to issues of war & peace, human rights, trade, environmental protection, and more) and the dynamics of global change (such as globalization and anti-globalization, technological change, the rise of China, and more).

 Objective 1: To deepen students’ understanding of key issues and dynamics in international relations.